-Chemotherapy drugs make you more likely to get infections.
-You will be told how to watch out for signs of infection.
-These signs include feeling shivery and unwell, having a high or low temperature, having a cough, or pain passing urine.
+Risk of infection: Chemotherapy drugs make you more likely to get infections.
+You will be asked to watch out for signs of infection at all times.
+These signs include feeling shivery and unwell, having a high or low temperature, having a cough or sore throat, or pain passing urine.
+If you have a high temperature, or feel unwell (even with a normal temperature), it is very important to call the hospital straight away - never delay.
+Check with your hospital about the temperature advice to follow.

-Anaemia

-Chemotherapy can cause the bone marrow to make fewer red blood cells.
+Anaemia: Chemotherapy can cause the bone marrow to make fewer red blood cells.
 Having fewer red blood cells is called anaemia.
 Anaemia can make you feel tired and breathless.
 Regular blood tests to measure your red cell count will be done during treatment.

-Bleeding and bruising
+You may need a blood transfusion to treat your anaemia.

-Chemotherapy can stop your bone marrow from making enough platelets.
+Bleeding and bruising: Chemotherapy can stop your bone marrow from making enough platelets.
 Platelets help make your blood clot and stop bleeding.
 With fewer platelets you may bleed or bruise very easily.
 Tell your doctor if you have any bruising or bleeding that you can't explain, such as nosebleeds or bleeding gums.

-Mouth and throat problems

-Chemotherapy can cause mouth and throat problems including a dry mouth, ulcers and gum infections.
+Mouth and throat problems: Chemotherapy can cause mouth and throat problems including a dry mouth, ulcers and gum infections.
 There are many mouthwashes and medications to help, which your doctor can prescribe for you.

-Menopausal symptoms

-Chemotherapy can affect your ovaries, so you may experience the symptoms of menopause, such as hot flushes.
+Menopausal symptoms: Chemotherapy can affect your ovaries, so you may experience the symptoms of menopause, such as hot flushes.
 Sometimes chemotherapy brings on an early menopause.
-For more about managing menopausal symptoms see page 81.
+For more about managing menopausal symptoms see page 97.

-Hair loss (alopecia)

-Some chemotherapy drugs can cause hair loss from all over your body.
-How much hair falls out depends on the drug given, the dose and your reaction to it.
-Hair will grow back after you stop chemo.
+Hair loss (alopecia): Some chemotherapy drugs can cause hair loss from all over your body.
+This can be very distressing.
+It can affect your confidence and make you feel self-conscious about your cancer.
+How much hair falls out depends on the drug given, the dose and your own reaction to it.
+Hair will usually grow back 3-6 months after you stop chemotherapy.
+Some patients find attending a trichologist (hair specialist) after chemotherapy can be helpful for hair growth support.
+You can also talk to your nurse about hair care.
+For example, if you are thinking about perms or colouring your hair.
+Some treatments can cause permanent hair loss for some patients, but this is rare.

-Constipation and diarrhoea

-Chemotherapy can cause constipation (not having a bowel movement often enough) and diarrhoea (frequent loose or watery bowel movements).
+Constipation and diarrhoea: Chemotherapy can cause constipation (not having a bowel movement often enough) and diarrhoea (frequent loose or watery bowel movements).
+Your doctor can give you medication to help, if needed.
+Diarrhoea can be a sign of infection and you may also get dehydrated quickly when on chemotherapy, so let your medical team or GP know if you have diarrhoea while on chemotherapy.

-Skin and nail changes

-Skin may become dry, flaky and itchy.
+Skin and nail changes: Skin may become dry, flaky and itchy.
 Nails may become dark, yellow or brittle.